SitwalaM/nlp-topic-modelling/README.md

 ## Preprocessing

 After pulling and refining the data from the Twitter api and importing the required packages, we then converted it into a data frame and cleaned the data using a regex function to remove emojis, hashtags, extra spaces, punctuations, usernames, urls, and other unecessary signs and symbols so we can tokenize it for the next steps.
+Also, all stop words were removed using nltk stopwords.

 ### Word Cloud